bcgov/sso-keycloak-backstage/Request-to-delete-a-custom-Pathfinder-SSO-Realm.md

 We use IDIR authentication for Realm Admin Users, so make sure there's a valid IDIR for the assigned realm admin.

 # Step 1
-Find us on [rocketchat](https://chat.developer.gov.bc.ca/channel/sso)  or [create a discussion with us](https://github.com/bcgov/sso-keycloak/discussions/new?category=delete-custom-realm) and include the following information:
+Find us on [rocketchat](https://chat.developer.gov.bc.ca/channel/sso) and include the following information:
 Project Name:
 Keycloak realm
 Admin user's Business Email Address: